 In the U.K., the holiday bonus is universal from the government for those who qualify.
 Normally, it’s given the first week of December and is an automatic payment of £10.
 Employees must qualify for certain benefits in order to get the holiday bonus.
 U.K. married couples, civil partners, or those in cohabitation will get two holiday bonuses, one per person.
 As for individual companies, holiday bonuses are not required and may be given at each company’s discretion, just like the U.S. Monetary bonuses are taxable.

 In Canada, there is no standard or government-funded holiday bonus.
 Bonuses are given at the discretion of an individual’s employer.
+As in the U.S., bonuses may include cash, gift certificates, paid time off, or physical items.
+Taxability depends on the type of bonus the employer chooses to give:

 There is no typical Christmas bonus.
 Because there are no regulations surrounding holiday bonuses in the U.S. Whether or not employers give holiday bonuses is at the employer’s discretion.
 Some general Christmas bonus guidelines to follow include being fair, professional, and confidential.
 Holiday bonuses don’t have to take the form of cash; they can come as gift cards, paid time off, gas cards, company-branded clothing, food, gift certificates, or gift baskets.
 While Canada is similar to the U.S. in regards to holiday bonus rules and regulations, the U.K. gives a holiday bonus to all who qualify.